iluwatar/java-design-patterns/singleton/README.md

 Ensure a Java class only has one instance, and provide a global point of access to this singleton instance.

+### Simple Explanation

+The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.

+In real-world applications, it is commonly used for managing shared resources like database connections, logging systems, or configuration settings.

 ## Detailed Explanation of Singleton Pattern with Real-World Examples

 Real-world example